apache/cordova-docs/STYLESHEET.md

   can go wrong.
 Try to clarify variations on a procedure within the text.

+* Use numbered lists for sequential procedures only, otherwise use bullet lists.

+* Punctuation at the end of bullet/number list items that consist of full sentences.

+* To improve readability, add vertical space around top-level bullet/numbered list items that consist of full sentences.
+OK to collapse lists of short, easily scannable items.

 ## Language and Tone

 * Use present tense.
 "This happens," not "this will happen."
 (Future